robdimsdale/garagepi/README.md

 sudo update-rc.d garagestreamer defaults
 ```

 The default location for the `garagepi` binary is `/go/bin/garagepi`.
 This is controlled by the `GARAGE_PI_BINARY` environment variable in `scripts/init-scripts/garagepi`.
-Set this variable to the location of the downloaded binary.
+Edit the script and set this variable to the location of the downloaded binary.

 ### Logging